fbpx

 Facebook amends its groups’ moderation rules, adds new grounds for removal

-The rules are complex
+The rules of Content Moderation are complex

 As private companies increasingly take on the public forum’s role, users and businesses operating on these platforms may find their rules increasingly complex.
 Between curbing the rise of hate speech, disinformation (which sometimes can amount to national security threats), and protecting the fundamental right of expression for their users, platforms find themselves making consequential decisions to operate free-thought-exchanging forums within a profit-driven business model and the grace of new regulatory frameworks that may impede on their ability to expand internationally.